18F/api.data.gov/docs/procedures.md

 For the api.data.gov service, we utilize [a public, opensource project](https://github.com/nrel/api-umbrella) that is managed by the National Renewable Energy Laboratory (NREL), a component of the Department of Energy.
 It has been developed in partnership with GSA over several years, though we access its code and update our service with it using the same public access that anyone else would have.
 NREL's IT department manages GitHub access to the project.
 GSA does not manage access, nor does it need to.

-### Api.data.gov Access - System Admins
+### Api.data.gov Access - Application Administrators

-The System owner and current project developers need system admin rights within the [api.data.gov system](https://api.data.gov/admin).
+The System owner and current project developers need application admin rights within the [api.data.gov system](https://api.data.gov/admin).
 The system owner (currently Gray Brooks) manages this access, granting access to new project developers when they come onboard and removing access when they leave.

 Both of the adding and removing processes should be initiated by creating an issue in the project's [issue tracker](https://github.com/18F/api.data.gov/issues).
 Any one can create the issue, but the system owner should be the one who addresses and closes it.